Hit and Run Accidents

 Holding the Other Driver Responsible If You Find Them

-Further, as discussed above, you can potentially hold them liable for your injuries or damages exceeding $10,000.
+Further, as discussed above, you can hold them liable for your injuries or damages exceeding $10,000.
 It is crucial that you can prove that the other driver's negligence caused this accident.
 To prove negligence, you must show:

 • The other driver owed you a duty of care.